 Downtime cost breakdown

 Fleet costs can be broken down into two categories: hard and soft.
-Hard costs are standard fleet operating expenses like fuel, maintenance and insurance.
+Hard costs are standard fleet operating expenses like fuel, preventative maintenance and insurance.
 Soft costs are less obvious and more difficult to anticipate.

 When a driver and fleet vehicle are out-of-commission, the downtime cost can quickly add a significant amount to a fleet’s operating budget.
 But it’s difficult to accurately budget for soft downtime costs.

 For example, a driver with a salary of $50,000 and benefits equal $15,000 works 260 days a year, eight hours a day.
 That driver is responsible for annual revenue of $2,000,000 – at a profit margin of 5 percent.